greghendershott/racket-mode/README.md

 to which <kbd>TAB</kbd> is bound by default in the racket-mode edit and REPL modes.

+### Font-lock (syntax highlighting)

+Font-lock (as Emacs calls syntax highlighting) can be controlled using `font-lock-maximum-decoration`, which defaults to `t` (maximum).
+You can set it to a number, where 0 is the lowest level.
+You can even supply an association list to specify different values for different major modes.

+Historically you might choose a lower level for speed.
+These days you might do so because you prefer a simpler appearance.

+Racket-mode supports four, increasing levels of font-lock:

+0: Just strings, comments, and `#lang`.

+1: `#:keyword`s and self-evaluating literals like numbers, `'symbol`s,
+   `'|symbols with spaces|`, regular expressions.

+2: Identifiers in `define`-like and `let`-like forms.

+3: Identifiers provided by `racket`, `typed/racket`, `racket/syntax`,
+   and `syntax/parse`.
+(This level effectively treats Racket as a language, instead of a language for making languages.)

 ## Documentation

 Within Emacs, use the usual help functions.